 |APEWhat the Plus!EnchantmentAbout GuyBooksSpeaking EngagementsGuy’s Golden Touch|

-Guy Kawasaki is a special advisor to the Motorola business unit of Google.
+Guy Kawasaki is the chief evangelist of Canva, a graphics-design online service, and an executive fellow at the Haas School of Business at U.C.
+Berkeley.
+Formerly, he was an advisor to the Motorola business unit of Google and chief evangelist of Apple.
 He is also the author of APE, What the Plus!, Enchantment, and nine other books.
-Previously, he was the chief evangelist of Apple.
 Kawasaki has a BA from Stanford University and an MBA from UCLA as well as an honorary doctorate from Babson College.

 Guy’s “Real Story” in His Own Words

 I was born in Honolulu, Hawaii in 1954.
 My family lived in a tough part of Honolulu called Kalihi Valley.
 We weren’t rich, but I never felt poor-because my mother and father made many sacrifices for my sister and me.
 My mother was a housewife, and my father was a fireman, real estate broker, state senator, and government official during his long, distinguished career.

 I attended Iolani School where I graduated in 1972.
 Iolani is not as well known as its rival, Punahou because no presidents of the U. S. went there, but I got a fantastic and formative education there.
 (Punahou is “USC,” and Iolani is “Stanford”—but I digress.)
 I pay special tribute to Harold Keables, my AP English teacher.
 He taught me that the key to writing is editing.
 No one in the universe would be more shocked that I have written twelve books (or one book twelve times) than Harold Keables.